 In 1860 Joseph Lister moved to Glasgow.
 At that time it was common for injuries to become infected after surgery but Lister thought of an answer.
 In 1865 Louis Pasteur published his theory that putrefaction is caused by germs.
 Lister tried treating injuries with carbolic acid and found that it was effective in preventing infection.
 In 1867 Joseph Lister published papers in the medical journal The Lancet, describing his discovery.
 As a result of the method invented by Joseph Lister rates of death from infection dropped dramatically.
 Gradually his methods were adopted around the world.

 In 1869 Lister moved back to Edinburgh.
 In 1877 he moved to London.
-However Lister lost his wife in 1892.
+However, Lister lost his wife in 1892.
 In 1893 Lister retired from surgery.
-Meanwhile Joseph Lister had become very famous.
+Meanwhile, Joseph Lister had become very famous.
 In 1883 he was made a baronet and in 1897 he was made Baron Lister of Lyme Regis.
-In 1895 Lister was made president of the Royal Society (a scientific organisation).
+In 1895 Lister was made the president of the Royal Society (a scientific organization).
 In 1907 aged 80 Lister was given the Freedom of the City of London.
-However in 1908 Lister moved to Walmer in Kent.
+However, in 1908 Lister moved to Walmer in Kent.
 Joseph Lister died on 10 February 1912.
 He was 84.
 Lister was buried in Hampstead.

 A Short Biography of Alexander Fleming

 A Short Biography of Charles Darwin

 A Short Biography of Florence Nightingale